moleculerjs/site/source/docs/0.13/registry.md

 title: Registry & Discovery
 ---
 ## Built-in Registry
 The Moleculer has a built-in service registry module.
 It stores all information about services, event listeners and nodes.
-When you call a service or emit an event, broker asks the registry to look up a node which executes the given service.
+When you call a service or emit an event, broker asks the registry to look up a node which executes the request.

->You can access the stored data via [internal service](broker#Internal-services).
+>You can access the registry data via [internal service](broker#Internal-services).

 If a service has multiple running instances, Registry uses strategies to select a node from all available nodes.
-There are some built-in strategies, or you can create your custom strategies too.

 ## Built-in strategies